Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 - **Using old, outdated guides and software** → Radio is very niche, almost all guides you can find online are heavily outdated giving you bad advice and suggesting deprecated software, leading to confusion and subpar results.
 Please make sure that any sources you use are up to date.

 - **Compass tracking with directional antennas** → Go by signal strength, NOT by elevation and azimuth.
 Use apps to find the time and general direction of the satellite, don't go measuring exact compass readings.
-Find the signal when it is weak, move slow and with purpose to get it to be as strong as possible.
+Find the signal when it is weak, move slow and with purpose to get it and remain to be as strong as possible.

 - **Doppler tracking when it is not needed** → Signals covered here such as APT and HRPT were designed to be thin enough to not need doppler tracking, **DON'T BOTHER DOING IT, IT IS NOT NEEDED.**

 - **Blindly maxxing the gain setting** → Upping the gain only makes the signal louder up to a certain point, after which it starts amplifying the noise floor much more than actual signals.
 This leads to them being drowned out.
-Turn it up only until you see, that the signal isn't getting any stronger (Use SNR, NOT its position on the fft).
+Turn it up only until you see, that the signal isn't getting any stronger (Use SNR, NOT its height on the fft).

 - **Turning on automatic gain control (AGC)** → AGC was designed for much wider broadcasts such as DVB-T (Terrestrial TV) than the signals described in this page.
-It *won't* recognize the signals and end up cranking the gain up way higher than needed which ends up drowning the signal out.
+It *won't* recognize the signals and end up cranking the gain up much higher than needed which ends up drowning the signal out.

 - **Using an LNA with direct sampling** → Direct sampling is just piping the whole target frequency range to the SDR at once, meaning that weaker signals will get drowned out by stronger ones incredibly easily.
 Using an LNA makes strong signals stronger, drowning weak ones out completely.

-- **Not using actual connectors and cables** → In my first few days with an SDR, lacking an actual sma cable, I went by the definition of an antenna - "An antenna is just a piece of wire" - and stuck a wire straight into the sma port.
-While yes, it works, it is extremely dangerous since it can damage your sma port, electrocute you if you have a bias-t, introduce major signal loss, or just end up not working correctly.
-Just get proper cables, man
+- **Not using actual connectors and cables** → While sticking a wire into your SMA port works in theory - an antenna is just anything conductive after all - it is extremely dangerous since it can damage your sma port, electrocute you if you have a bias-t, introduce major signal loss, or just end up not working correctly.

-- **Using a cheap LNA with higher frequencies (L-band and above)** → Cheap LNAs do work, but very poorly and are very often not worth the money spent.
-Check out the HRPT section for more info.
+- **Using a cheap LNA with higher frequencies (L-band and above)** → Cheap LNAs often have a very high gain which also makes them very prone to overloading.
+Because of this, higher bands exclusively use **filtered** LNAs (Low gain LNA > Filter > High gain LNA).
+The filter makes sure, that the LNA only amplifies the target signals and nothing else outside of the target range.

 # RTL-SDR specific things
-These apply to all SDRs using RTL chipsets.
+These apply to SDRs using RTL chipsets (RTLSDR blog, Nooelec SMART...)

 - The maximum stable sampling rate is **2.56 Msps!** Using anything higher can lead to sample drops if you don't have one of the few incredibly specific usb controllers with which the RTL chipset can pull 3.2 Msps without dropping samples.
-2.88 Msps has worked for me before, but is still iffy - you can test if works on your setup by running `rtl_test -s 2.88e6` and seeing if any data is lost after a few minutes
+You can test if higher sampling rates such as 2.88 Msps work on your setup by running `rtl_test -s 2.88e6` and seeing if any data is lost after a few minutes.
 - When direct sampling for HF, use the Q branch
 - RTL-SDR Blog V4 needs specific drivers to work with most software, the installation steps are described on their [quick start page](https://www.rtl-sdr.com/rtl-sdr-quick-start-guide/)